content

 Common ROI Traps and Misleading Reporting

-ROI reporting in DeFi often looks better than reality because teams optimize for metrics that are easy to grow but weakly connected to value creation.
+ROI reporting in DeFi often looks better than reality because teams optimize for metrics that are easy to grow but weakly connected to revenue.

 Impressions, clicks, and wallet connects scale quickly.
 This leads to dashboards that show momentum while deposits, borrows, or retained liquidity stagnate.
 As a result, teams double down on channels that create activity but not durable growth.